 Mable Pugh Taylor Writer in Residence

-Advertisements for the writer-in-residency are posted every two or three years in publications such as the Writers’ Union of Canada newsletter, and an internal committee then vets the applications.
-Through this process we have been able to offer residencies to highly acclaimed writers of a variety of genres who hail from places across the country.
+Through this program, we have been able to offer residencies to highly acclaimed writers of a variety of genres who hail from places across the country.
 They include Daniel David Moses, Sandra Birdsell, M.T.
-Kelly, Ven Begamudré, Shyam Selvadurai, Marlene NourbeSe Philip, Catherine Bush, JohnTerpstra, Daphne Marlatt, Petronila Cleto, Sheng XUE, and Lawrence Hill.
+Kelly, Ven Begamudré, Shyam Selvadurai, Marlene NourbeSe Philip, Catherine Bush, John Terpstra, Daphne Marlatt, Lawrence Hill, André Alexis, and Kim Echlin.